-What to Expect in Your First EMDR Session in Horsham, PA
+What to Expect with EMDR Therapy in Your First Session | Horsham, PA

 The nervousness makes sense.